-There were 12 dogs in that class, including a Volpino Roman (aka Pomeranian), Maltese, Prussian Terrier, a Russian dog, and “Willie,” bred in France.
+There were 12 dogs in that class, including a Volpino Roman (aka Pomeranian), a Maltese, a Prussian Terrier, a Russian dog, and “Willie,” bred in France.

 The top three Pomeranians at the International show were:

-During 1863 a number of Pomeranians were being exhibited in different parts of England.
+During 1863, several Pomeranians were exhibited in different parts of England.